mzattera/v4j/docs/003/index.md

 # Methodology

 Our starting point is the Voynich majority transcription of the text (see [v4j README](https://github.com/mzattera/v4j#ivtff));
-We use the EVA alphabet, but it is not relevant for this discussion, as we look at whole "words" in the Voynich.
+We use the EVA alphabet, but it is not relevant for this discussion, as we look at whole words in the Voynich, not to their inner components.

 ## Embedding and Distance Measure

 The text is split into units for analysis, that could be single pages or bigger portions of text (e.g. parchments / bi-folios).
-Each unit is embedded as a bag of words where the dimensions are the "readable" words in the Voynich (that is, words with no "unreadable" characters [{1}](#Note1)) and the value for the dimension is the number of times corresponding word appears in the text unit.
+Each unit is embedded as a bag of words where the dimensions are the "readable" terms in the Voynich (that is, Voynich "words" with no
+"unreadable" characters [{1}](#Note1))
+and the value for the dimension is the number of times corresponding term appears in the text unit.

 Similarity between textual units is computed as positive angular distance of corresponding embedding; this returns angular distance between two vectors assumed to have only positive components.